humboldt-cs/cs480-pub-crawl/README.md

 * As someone who likes to party, I should be able to filter the list of locations in my area to see attributes, like which places serve alcohol and which places are currently open.

-D. Epic 4 - Drink tracker -> keeping track of what you and/or your friends are consuming throughout the night -> keeps track of sobriety and track of experience for record keeping
+D. Epic 4 -  Night tracker -> keeping track of what you and/or your friends are doing throughout the night

+* Link to ride sharing service ie uber to avoid drunk driving

 * As a friend, I should be able to see and share my friends' records for how much they've had to drink so I can choose to join them or not.